 A payment limit is applied by calendar period.
-Limits might be applied in a monthly, quarterly or annual timeframe.
+Limits might be applied in a monthly, quarterly or annual time frame.
 Limits applied mid-period will apply to the entirety of that period.
-For example, if a monthly limit is applied on June 15th, then the amount processed between June 1st and June 15th will count toward the processing limit for the remainder of that month.
+For example, if a monthly limit is applied on 15 June, then the amount processed between 1 June and 15 June will count toward the processing limit for the remainder of that month.

 We’ll send you update emails when you’ve hit or exceeded 50% and 75% of the total limit for the calendar period, when there are 7 days left in that calendar period.
 You can also respond to the original payment limit notice or call the number above at any time to check in on how far you’ve progressed toward your limit.